 Conclusion:

-Well, there is no one-way answer to how to bring perfect lighting to your product photos.
+Well, there isn’t a single definitive answer to how to light product photos.
 By playing with hard and soft lighting, you will know how to bring out the textures of your products beautifully in the pictures.

 Hopefully, all the tips and tricks will give you a solid foundation for your product photography.
 You will find your style, and even tell a story through your photography by practising.